bGZo/soul/pages/happiness.md

 alias:: 幸福
-mark:: a positive and pleasant emotion, ranging from contentment to intense joy tags:: #emotion created:: [[20230614]] title:: happiness wikipedia:: [Happiness - Wikipedia](https://en.wikipedia.org/wiki/Happiness)
+description:: a positive and pleasant emotion, ranging from contentment to intense joy tags:: #emotion created:: [[20230614]] title:: happiness wikipedia:: [Happiness - Wikipedia](https://en.wikipedia.org/wiki/Happiness)

 - ## Why
   - No why, this is the desire human being all long for.
 - ## How